In the School of Education, we have several organizations for students to actively participate in at the graduate level:

 The Student Virginia Education Association (SVEA) is a professional pre-service teacher organization.
 It provides opportunities for college students to explore education as a profession.
 SVEA has as one of its primary goals to inform, educate and involve its membership in educational issues.

-The purpose of The William & Mary Educational Review is to create a student publication for those enrolled in the School of Education at The College of William & Mary.
-It will provide a venue for School of Education students to publish their original work; give students the opportunity to be a part of the process of publishing works in a peer-reviewed journal; and share with the community the work being done to enhance education and scholarship at The College of William & Mary School of Education.
+The purpose of The William & Mary Educational Review is to create a student publication for those enrolled in the School of Education at William & Mary.
+It will provide a venue for School of Education students to publish their original work; give students the opportunity to be a part of the process of publishing works in a peer-reviewed journal; and share with the community the work being done to enhance education and scholarship at William & Mary School of Education.